 Choose a restaurant that caters to children.
 This will increase the likelihood that a restaurant has a healthy children's menu that includes smaller portion sizes and meals designed to provide ample nourishment for smaller bodies.

 For new foods, offer a bite or two from your order.
 Otherwise, let kids order their familiar favorites when they eat out.
 Pick two or three suitable menu items and then let your child pick one.
-Substitute healthier sides in place of fries, such as carrots or apple slices, and order plain foods with sauce on the side.
+Substitute healthier sides in place of fries, such as carrots or apple slices, or share an order of fries, and order plain foods with sauce on the side.

 Calcium is important at all ages, but especially for growing bones.
-To get more calcium, opt for low-fat or fat-free white or chocolate milk for a beverage, or add a slice of cheese to their sandwich.
+To get more calcium, opt for plain or chocolate milk for a beverage, or add a slice of cheese to their sandwich.
 Choose dairy-based desserts such as yogurt or a smoothie.

-Restaurants may be intimidating to people trying to stick to a healthy diet, but with preparation and confidence, you can enjoy your restaurant meal without abandoning healthy eating.
+Restaurants may be intimidating to people trying to stick to a healthy eating plan, but with preparation and confidence you can enjoy your restaurant meal without abandoning healthy eating.